ComposableAnalytics/Composapy/docs/composapy-dev.md

    - Copy pytest test files into the Visual Studio project (for c# tests)
    - Add pytest test files to tfs tracking

+**Troubleshooting:**
+Sometimes when running tox commands that involve interacting with TFS, a TFS30063 authorization error occurs.
+Usually it fails on on `tfs.exe info /recursive wheels`
+**Solution:**
+   1. Open a command prompt in administrator mode.
+   2. Change directory (cd) to `C:\<repo>\Product\CompAnalytics.DataLabService\static` replacing <repo> as needed for your local setup.
+   3. Locate the path to the `TF.exe` file, which you should have set in the `.local.env` file.
+   4. Run `<PATH TO TF.exe>\tf.exe info /recursive wheels`
+   5. A box will pop up prompting you to select a Microsoft account.
+Use your Composable account to re-authorize TFS.
+Once the command completes, you can re-run the tox command.

 #### Sync Composapy